Is your baby having restless sleep and not feeding well?

 - multiple fetuses (twins, triplets)

-When first measured in the U.S, caesarean birth rate was 4.5% (1965) but in 2013 the rates of caesarean birth was 32.7%, well above the "medically necessary" target of 10 percent to 15 percent that WHO says is ideal.
+When first measured in the U.S, caesarean birth rate was 4.5% (1965) but in 2013 the rates of caesarean birth was 32.7%, well above the "medically necessary" target of 10 to 15 percent by the World Health Organisation (WHO).

-1) Signs and symptoms of KISS syndrome are very common among newborns.
-However, the diagnosis of upper cervical subluxations are largely dismissed, which results in the administration of irrelevant treatment(s) that do not address the underlying problem;
+- Signs and symptoms of KISS syndrome are very common among newborns, however, the diagnosis of upper cervical subluxations are largely dismissed.
+This lack of awareness results in the administration of irrelevant treatment(s) that do not address the underlying problem.

-2) If upper cervical subluxation is left undiagnosed and untreated for a long time, it may inflict more harm to the child as he matures.
+- If upper cervical subluxation is left undiagnosed and untreated for a long time, it becomes a chronic condition which may inflict more harm to the child as he/she matures.